 Now you can follow these simple instructions to deep clean your favorite instant pot.

 You can start from the inner pot.
 But when it’s deep cleaning, I prefer starting from the exterior pot.
 It seems to be very easy to clean.
-Just take a damp cloth, wipe down the housing unit and then the outside of the exterior pot.
+Just take a damp cloth, wipe down the housing unit, and then the outside of the exterior pot.

 Sometimes this ring becomes smelly because of the funky foods you cook in your instant pot.
-If you get any smell from it, you can consider giving it a vinegar steam clean with lemon peels.
+If you get any smell from it, you can consider giving it vinegar steam clean with lemon peels.

-When it’s cooled down, remove the ring from the lid, let it air dry and then replace it again making sure that it’s placed perfectly against the lid.
-This steaming will make the sealing ring odor free.
+When it’s cooled down, remove the ring from the lid, let it air dry and then replace it again, making sure that it’s placed perfectly against the lid.
+This steaming will make the sealing ring odor-free.

 Smaller parts are prone to get blocked with food residues.
 So, you should carefully inspect them and gently clean them one by one with the soapy water that you have near your hand.
 Submerging these small parts for a few minutes can ensure proper cleaning.

 All these accessories are dishwasher safe.
 So, you can either throw them in the dishwasher or give them a minute hand wash.

 Anyway, after washing the inner pot, you can use a paper towel and a few drops of vinegar to wipe the pot.

-Just like the sealing ring, sometimes the inner pot of your instant pot deserves a bit extra care.
+Just like the sealing ring, sometimes the inner pot of your instant pot deserves a bit of extra care.
 The above cleaning can easily remove food residue from this pot and also can make it shiny but can’t clean burnt residue.

-But, the surprising fact is that you’ll need only 4 cups of water, 3 tablespoons of baking soda, 1 tablespoon of liquid dish soap and a soft brush to remove those brown cement from your inner pot.
+But, the surprising fact is that you’ll need only 4 cups of water, 3 tablespoons of baking soda, 1 tablespoon of liquid dish soap, and a soft brush to remove those brown cement from your inner pot.